 Every child will be taught to read in our school.
 We are passionate and enthusiastic about ensuring every child is a confident and fluent reader.
 Our aim for our children is to become independent readers who can choose their own books to read and develop their love of reading.

 Our Approach to Reading at Rokeby Park

 All pupils take part in a guided reading session in school every day.

-In school we use the Oxford Reading Tree scheme for guided reading in KS1.
-During guided reading sessions pupils will either read in a group with an adult or will complete learning activities linked to a book they have already read with an adult.
+In school we use a mixture of topic related texts and genres that include fiction, non-fiction, and poetry for guided reading sessions.
+During guided reading sessions pupils will either read in a group, with an adult or independently.
+Pupils will complete independent activities linked to a book or theme that they are learning about.
 During guided reading the books that are used are at an instructional level, which means that pupils will find them harder to read, and will be taught how to use a range of strategies to support their reading.

-Children are encouraged to discuss the book, expressing their individual opinions of the content.
+Children are encouraged to discuss the text, expressing their individual opinions of the content.
 More able readers will be asked to compare the themes and speculate on the tone of different texts.

 Reading is a valuable, lifelong skill that intersects all areas of the curriculum.
 We also encourage children to select their own books from the school library and welcome suggestions regarding the texts they would like to read in future.
 We develop our pupils through independent and shared reading as well as cross-curricular sessions which empower them to find pleasure in reading.
 We also encourage all our pupils in to read regularly at home.